Identity and Access Management

 User Management (Management Operator)

 An administrator manages users through the Unified Analytics UI; for example, creating users and assigning roles.
-These operations result in the creation of custom Kubernetes resources (representing queries and user configuration) that are processed by the backend user management service.
+User management operations result in the creation of custom Kubernetes resources (representing queries and user configuration) that are processed by the backend user management service.
 This service has credentials for the Keycloak administrative REST API, the Kubernetes API, and (if applicable) the internal LDAP server.
 Tasks performed by this service include:

 • Accessing the internal LDAP server to create and delete users.